Immunotherapies on the rise

 As we look toward new mechanisms of action to address resistance and relapse to current immunotherapies, there is compelling rationale for broadening our purview outside of the adaptive immune system.

 From the day we are born, the innate immune system serves as the body’s first defense mechanism against disease.
-Innate immunity is non-specific, meaning individual cells are capable of responding to a wide breadth of insults, with the power to orchestrate a broad arsenal of immune cell types and mechanisms that help to fight off viruses or, potentially, cancers.
-Unlike adaptive immunity, innate immunity has evolved to provide immediate and broad immune responses to these threats, offering a quicker immune attack and access to a wide array of mechanisms to promote disease resolution.
-Novel and emerging approaches that leverage innate immunity may have the ability to transform the current state of cancer care in exciting ways.
-By harnessing the untapped power of the innate immune system to attack cancer, we may be able to overcome the limitations of adaptive immunity through additional mechanisms and tools that evolution has made available for therapeutic modulation.
+Innate immunity has evolved to respond to a wide breadth of insults, with the power to orchestrate a broad arsenal of immune cell types and mechanisms that help to fend off infections or, potentially, cancers.
+Unlike adaptive immunity, innate immunity provides immediate and broad immune responses to these threats, offering a quicker immune attack and access to a wide array of mechanisms to promote disease resolution.
+Novel and emerging approaches that leverage innate immunity may have the ability to transform the current state of cancer care in meaningful ways.
+By harnessing the untapped power of the innate immune system to attack cancer, we may be able to overcome the limitations of current immunotherapies through additional mechanisms and tools that evolution has made available for therapeutic modulation.

-At Takeda Oncology, our commitment to science, collaboration and innovation includes a robust pipeline designed to harness the power of innate immunity to broaden the impact of immunotherapies through novel approaches and first-in-class mechanisms of action.
-We’ve extended our scope to investigate innate immunity enhancers and cell platforms, tumor-selective cell engagers and tumor micro-environment disrupters to further expand our armory against this disease.
+At Takeda Oncology, our commitment to science, collaboration and innovation includes a robust pipeline, composed of first-in-class mechanisms of action designed to harness the power of innate immunity to broaden the impact of immunotherapies.
+We’ve extended our scope to investigate innate immunity enhancers and innate immune cell platforms, in addition to tumor-selective cell engagers and tumor micro-environment disrupters designed to further expand our armory to affect meaningful benefit for patients.

 1 Johns Hopkins Medicine.
 Immunotherapy: Precision Medicine in Action. https://www.hopkinsmedicine.org/inhealth/about-us/immunotherapy-precision-medicine-action-policy-brief.html.
 Accessed October 7, 2021.